monastery is a dwelling place for

 Thereafter he stayed with Ajahn Dick Silaratano at Wat Pa Na Kam Noi

 (Udon prov.) and Wat Pa Sala Noi (Loei province).
-Then he stayed in the
+In 2012 he helped

-USA: Forest Dhamma Monastery (Virginia) and Metta Forest Monastery
+Ajahn Dick building Forest Dhamma Monastery (Virginia) and he also

 The monastic community Muttodaya does not run a blog and does not participate in